The Comma butterfly and caterpillar, Poltgonia c-album

 Early in the year they will often be seen nectaring on early flowering sallows and heathers, while in the summer Buddliea are a magnet for them and in the autumn late flowering brambles and sedums provide vital energy sources in readiness for hibernation.

-Life-cycle of Comma butterfly
+The Comma butterfly caterpillar

-In the later instars the caterpillars resemble bird droppings and may often be found resting on the top of leaves.
+At first the caterpillars feed on the underside of leaves but in the later instars the caterpillars resemble bird droppings and may often be found resting on the top of leaves.

 As the pupa darkens it becomes almost indistinguishable from the surrounding withered leaves.
 The adult butterfly will emerge within three weeks.

-Distribution of Comma butterfly
+Distribution of The Comma butterfly

 Climate change is thought to be the main reason for this rapid expansion in its distribution.

-Habitats of Comma butterfly
+Habitats of The Comma butterfly